sparky0520/ideation_bot/README.md

-# Ideation Bot - Idea drought figher, a gemini based cli chatbot with the following functionality:
+# Ideation Bot - Idea drought figher, a cli chatbot

+A gemini based chatbot with the following features:

 1. Context Importing - Import context from other chats, all chats within a project.
 2. Retrieve chats as text files for later reference.